dhall-lang/dhall-to-cabal/README.md

 ## Cabal?

-Cabal is something that regular readers of my blog are likely to be more familiar with, but if you're not, Cabal is:
+Cabal is something that you might already be familiar with, but if you're not, Cabal is:

 > a system for building and packaging Haskell libraries and programs.
 It defines
 > a common interface for package authors and distributors to easily build their